 The following workflow-related activities can be used for dialogs: Create Record, Update Record, Assign Record, Update Record, Send E-mail, Start Child Workflow, and Change Status.

-You can create custom workflow activities to extend the dialogs in Microsoft Dynamics CRM.
+You can create custom workflow activities to extend the dialogs in Microsoft Dynamics 365.
 For detailed information about custom workflow activities, see Custom workflow activities (workflow assemblies).

 You can start an activated dialog by specifying the URL of the dialog.
 To do so, you must specify the URL in the following format:

-CRMServer_Name is the name of your Microsoft Dynamics CRM server.
+CRMServer_Name is the name of your Microsoft Dynamics 365 server.

 Org_Name is the organization name.

 DialogID is GUID of the dialog that you want to run.

 EntityLogicalName is the entity logical name of the primary entity of the dialog that you want to run.

 EntityObjectId is the GUID of the primary entity record.